ladybug-tools/ladybug-web/analemma2-3d/README.md

 ## Issues

-* 2017-07-24 ~ Most [geoJson features]( https://en.wikipedia.org/wiki/GeoJSON ) are not yet implemented

-Not all tiles have 3D building data
+* Not all tiles have 3D building data
+* Many Tiles with building footprint data only

 ## To-Do

-* 2017-07-25 ~ Sunlight by date, time and location
 * 2017-07-25 ~ Sun ranges
 * 2017-07-25 ~ Solar access
 * 2017-07-25 ~ Select source of raster tiles
 * 2017-07-25 ~ Select quality of raster tile display
-* 2017-07-25 ~ Support all zoom levels

 ### Source code